-The first 4 of the names above are among the 10 largest law firms in the world, while Slaughter & May are one of the magic circle lawyers by virtue of their high profit per partner, despite being a much smaller outfit than the other 4 – in fact, they have the highest profit per equity partner of the group as measured in 2012/13.
+The first 4 of the names above are among the 10 largest law firms in the world, while Slaughter & May were deemed one of the magic circle lawyers by virtue of their high profit per partner, despite being a much smaller outfit than the other 4 – in fact, they have the highest profit per equity partner of the group as measured in 2017.

-Let’s have a look at each of the Magic Circle firms individually, in order of turnover:
+Below is a mini-profile of each of the Magic Circle law firms, shown in order of 2018/19 turnover:

 The history of Clifford Chance can be traced back to Anthony Brown’s company formed in 1802 – a firm that later came to be known as Coward Chance.
 Another relatively small firm of solicitors, Clifford Turner was formed in 1900 and both these firms did well in terms of longevity.
 But it was not until their merger in 1987 and the formation of Clifford Chance that a major legal presence in the UK and worldwide became known.

 Clifford Chance has since expanded worldwide and was the first notable law firm from outside the USA to practise US law.
 Since 2005, it has opened new offices in Japan, India, Africa and Australia.
 This international firm of solicitors is currently one of the 10 largest legal practices in the world.
-It has a total of 35 offices in 25 countries across 5 continents, with around 3,400 lawyers and legal advisers.
+It has around 35 offices in 25 countries across 5 continents.

 Freshfields Bruckhaus Deringer

 Freshfields Bruckhaus Deringer now provides legal services to many global corporations, governments and financial institutions.
-In 2012/13, this multinational law firm had 28 offices in 17 countries across Europe, the Middle East, Asia and North America, and employed 2,500 lawyers and legal advisers.
+The multinational law firm has over 28 offices in 17+ countries across Europe, the Middle East, Asia and North America.

 Slaughter & May